 - Wipe/sanitize all services using a non-toxic EPA approved product.

 - Clean fabrics with a HepaVAC.
 A HepaVAC is different from a standard vacuum and contains filters to trap and remove small particles like mold spores.

 - “Scrub” air to remove mold spores using an air scrubber.
 An air scrubber is a portable filtration system that removes particles and mold from the air.

 - If necessary, removal and demo of mold damaged materials.

 How We Can Help Remove Any Type of Mold

 Although mold can be a nuisance and cause home and business owners stress, it can be removed and prevented.
 If you have a mold issue, reach out to Reynolds Restoration Services today to start mold clean up and removal.
-For 15 years, home and business owners have trusted us for their emergency restoration needs.
+For 15 years, home and business owners in Harrisburg, PA, Philadelphia, PA, and the Baltimore/DC Metro area have trusted us for their emergency restoration needs.
 We can safely and quickly restore homes and businesses to their pre-loss condition after a fire, storm, water or mold related emergency.